Alex-Ueki/Anime-SR/README.md

     epochs=nnn          max epoch count, default=100.
 See below for more details epochs+=nnn         run epoch count, default=None.
 Overrides epochs=nnn lr=.nnn             set initial learning rate, default = use model's current learning rate.
-Should be 0.001 or less black=auto|nnn      black level (0..1) for image border pixels, default=auto (use blackest pixel in first image) trimleft=nnn        pixels to trim on image left edge, default = 240 trimright=nnn       pixels to trim on image right edge, default = 240
+Should be 0.001 or less quality=.nnn        fraction of the "best" tiles used in training.
+Default is 1.0 (use all tiles) black=auto|nnn      black level (0..1) for image border pixels, default=auto (use blackest pixel in first image) trimleft=nnn        pixels to trim on image left edge, default = 240 trimright=nnn       pixels to trim on image right edge, default = 240